Azure/azure-powershell/src/Reservations/help/Update-AzReservation.md

 ```

 ### -Renew
 Setting this to true will automatically purchase a new reservation on the expiration date time.
+I can select by -Renew:$true or -Renew:$false.

 ```yaml
 Type: System.Management.Automation.SwitchParameter